pablob2002/immigration-avdm/README.md

     | Neighborhood | Name of the neighborhood | String |
     | Geometry_etrs89 | Geometrical data in ETRS89 coordinate system | Geometry |
     | Percentage_Difference | Percentage difference value between df1 and df2 for that neighborhood | Float |
-- `df_difference(lecture_function, add_spain, initial_year, final_year)`: generates a GeoDataFrame with the percentage difference of the SDI between two years for each neighborhood of Barcelona, either including or excluding Spain as one of the nationalitys groups (depending on add_spain).
+- `df_difference(lecture_function, add_spain, initial_year, final_year)`: generates a GeoDataFrame with the difference of the SDI between two years for each neighborhood of Barcelona, either including or excluding Spain as one of the nationalitys groups (depending on add_spain).

     ⮑ Input: lecture_function (dictionary format with neighborhoods as keys), add_spain (bool), initial_year (int), final_year (int).